 Popups are always a controversial topic in marketing.
 Implement them effectively and they can get results but you always have to deal with the fact you’re interrupting the user experience.
 Optinmonster’s exit-intent pop-ups are a great compromise as they only trigger when it appears a user is about to leave your site.

-Botsify recently made it onto our list of the best chatbot builders in 2018 and the fact it’s one of the most flexible builders on the market right now is precisely why it’s getting our recommendation in this article as well.
+Botsify recently made it onto our list of the best chatbot builders and the fact it’s one of the most flexible builders on the market right now is precisely why it’s getting our recommendation in this article as well.

 Leadformly is an advanced form design and analytics platform that maximises your email sign-ups.
 We’ve used this tool to increase conversion rates for our clients by up to 300% and the platform’s multi-step uses conditional logic to automatically segment your leads as they complete your forms.

 So, aside from increasing your conversion rates, Leadformly also increases the quality of your leads without your sales team needing to do any extra work.

 Everwebinar allows you to automate your webinar marketing strategy to get the most out of every event you host.
 Instead of holding live events, you create your webinars and schedule them to play at fixed times (e.g.: every 30 mins) so users are always a matter of minutes away from being able to watch your webinar.

 We combine Everwebinar with Leadformly to create a fully automated webinar strategy that generates a constant stream of leads for us.

 The key to increasing the quality of your leads is to create more engaging, personalised experiences.
 This is precisely what we do with conditional logic using Leadformly and we’ve decided to take this even further with our WordPress content personalisation plugin.